harsh438/purchasing/api/README.md

 # Processing frontend

-See README in parent directory, thanks :)
+See README in parent directory, thanks :D